 Can I continue self-paying for dental coverage after my health coverage runs out?

 Yes.
-You may continue to pay for and retain dental coverage indefinitely.
+You may continue to pay for and retain dental coverage.
 As long as you pay your required premiums on time, your dental coverage continues – even if your eligibility for health benefits does not.
 If you decide to stop paying for dental coverage, the next time you will become eligible is when you earn health coverage through covered employment again.

 Vision Benefits through Vision Works